Why is Parks Canada not accessible to disabled ?

 Despite Treasury Board guidelines since 1993 Parks Canada is not accessible to those living with disabilities

-As soon as I became more or less wheelchair bound, I gave up attempting to go camping or go to the National Park to swim.
+When I began using a wheelchair bound, I gave up attempting to go camping or go to the National Park to swim.
 I did try the Bubbling Brook tour in Stanhope a few years back.
 The trail was not groomed for wheelchairs and it was arduous.

 For example, there are National Building Code requirements for accessible parking.
 Those standards are mirrored in the Treasury Board guidelines Accessibility Standard for Real Property.